t-z-scott/cybersecurity-projects/README.md

 # cybersecurity-projects
 self-study outside of classes for fun and practice :)

-(note to self: make GUI - or add to website)
+(note to self: make GUI in python or turn on github sites)

 ---